SU(3) symmetry in theory of a weakly interacting gas of spin-1 atoms with Bose-Einstein condensate: Conclusion

-We have proposed a general approach for describing a many-body system of interacting spin-1 objects.
-It has been shown that the microscopic spin-1 objects inevitably induce both SU(3) symmetry of a many-body system and appearance of additional description parameters along with the ordinary magnetization vector.
-These parameters are related to the quadrupole degrees of freedom.
-From the symmetry considerations, we have found the many-body SU(3) symmetric Hamiltonian describing the interaction of internal degrees of freedom.
-It includes eight generators of the SU(3) group, among which there are three spin and five quadrupole operators.
-The Hamiltonian has been applied to study the ferromagnetic state of a weakly interacting Bose gas of spin-1 atoms with Bose-Einstein condensate.
-It has been shown that the ground state is specified by non-zero magnetization vector and additional quadrupole parameter.
-In addition, due to the quadrupole degrees of freedom entering the Hamiltonian, the single-particle excitation spectra are modified in comparison with those obtained from the usually employed Hamiltonian containing only the spin operators.
-It is also worth noting that the nonlocal character of interaction essentially affects the structure of the spectra so that the parametrization of interaction by the scattering length is a sufficiently rough approximation.
-Finally, the studied Hamiltonian can be easily generalized to spin-S systems by considering the generators $T^{a}$ of the SU(N) group with $N=2S+1$.
-The resulting Hamiltonian can be applied to study the magnetic properties of high-spin dilute Fermi and Bose gases.
+We have proposed a general approach for describing a many-body system of interacting spin-1 atoms.
+It was shown that the atomic spin induces the additional description parameters related to the quadrupole degrees of freedom along with the ordinary magnetization vector.
+From the symmetry considerations, we found the many-body Hamiltonians of different symmetries describing the interaction of internal degrees of freedom.
+They include eight generators of the SU(3) group, among which there are three spin and five quadrupole operators.
+The SU(3) symmetric Hamiltonian was applied to study the ferromagnetic and quadrupolar phases of a weakly interacting Bose gas of spin-1 atoms with Bose-Einstein condensate.
+It was shown that the ferromagnetic state is thermodynamically favourable and its thermodynamic characteristics such as pressure, speed of sound, single-particle excitations are modified in comparison with those obtained from the usually employed Hamiltonian with bilinear term in spin operators.
+It was argued that the quadrupole degrees of freedom should be taken into account for nonlocal potentials (when parametrizing the interaction by the scattering lengths, they are inessential).
+Moreover, we showed that the parametrization of interaction by the scattering length may result in incomplete structure of the single-particle excitation spectra.
+It would be interesting to study a more rich phase diagram based on the Hamiltonian with competing spin and quadrupole isotropic interactions (see Eq.~(\ref{eq:2.11})).
+This problem lies in the field of our current interest.
+Finally, the studied Hamiltonians can be easily generalized to spin-$S$ systems by considering the generators $T^{a}$ of the SU(n) group with $n=2S+1$.